metisova/sturdy-lamp/docs/features/home.md

 I can click on the New thread button and be redirected to the thread creation view.

 I can click on my profile picture in the navbar and see the user menu.

+I can click on the user name under the thread and be redirected to the user detail view.